Chirag-ahir/JAVA-All-Basic/README.md

 What is Singleton class ?<br>
 A singleton class is a class that can have only one object at a time.

-Why we can say that Java is Plateform independent language ? <br>
- Java is a platform-independent programming language.
-Java doesn’t require the entire code to be rewritten for all the different platforms.
-It supports platform independence using Java bytecode and Java Virtual Machine.
-Java compiler javac converts the program code into byte code.
-This byte code is platform-independent and can run on any JVM operating system.
-JVM interprets the byte code to machine code, and the program is executed.

   What is the Difference between "=" and "==" operator?<br>
   The “=” is an assignment operator is used to assign the value on the right to the variable on the left.
 The '==' operator checks whether the two given operands are equal or not.
 If so, it returns true.
 Otherwise it returns false.